West London Chorus – Coming Events

 3rd December 2022 – Winter Concert at St Michael’s and All Angels, Bedford Park W4

-Mozart RequiemFor our December concert we performed one of the most famous choral works in the classical repertoire, backed by a full orchestra and in front of an appreciative full-house!
+Mozart RequiemFor our big December concert we performed one of the most famous choral works in the classical repertoire, backed by a full orchestra and in front of an appreciative full-house!
 Written in 1791 during the last days of Mozart’s life, the origins of this beautiful work are shrouded in mystery, though none of that detracts from its musical power and emotional impact.

 ———————